Reusable launch vehicle: The Space Shuttle era

 Two commercial ventures, Kistler Aerospace (later Rocketplane Kistler) and Rotary Rocket, attempted to build reusable privately developed rockets in the 1990s before going bankrupt.

 NASA proposed reusable concepts to replace the Shuttle technology, to be demonstrated under the X-33 and X-34 programs, which were both cancelled in the early 2000s due to rising costs and technical issues.

 The Ansari X Prize contest, created in 1996, was intended to develop private suborbital reusable vehicles.
 Many private companies competed, with the winner, Scaled Composites, reaching the Kármán line twice in a two-week period in 2004 with their reusable SpaceShipOne.
 The design was later developed into the space tourism vehicle SpaceShipTwo, which flew on multiple suborbital flights, but never reached the Kármán line.

 Between 1999 and 2004, the German DLR was working on two reusable launch vehicle concepts within the ASTRA (Ausgewählte Systeme und Technologien für Raumtransport) program.
 The Liquid Fly-back Booster (LFBB) was a winged horizontal landing booster for the Ariane family of rockets.
 The Hopper spacecraft was a rocket sled-launched spaceplane.
-In 2004, DLR performed a series of drop test with Phoenix RLV, a subscale prototype of Hopper, at the North European Aerospace Test range in Kiruna.
+In 2004, DLR performed a series of drop tests with Phoenix RLV, a subscale prototype of Hopper, at the North European Aerospace Test range in Kiruna.

 In 2001, the Russian Khrunichev space centre proposed a reusable fly-back booster Baikal for the Angara family of rockets.
 This vehicle never flew.
 A similar concept was later proposed by Roscosmos in 2018 with no subsequent updates.

 In 2005, NASA initiated the Commercial Orbital Transportation Services (COTS) program supporting private companies in developing uncrewed cargo vehicles for resupplying the ISS.
 This program has briefly resurrected the reusable Kistler K-1 concept by Rocketplane Kistler before it was cancelled for lack of private funding.
 However, another recipient of COTS funding from NASA, SpaceX, managed to use this support to keep operating and to develop its Falcon 9 rocket, which later became partially reusable.